Subject: Travel, Expense and Travel Card Procedures

 If federal funds are used for travel and federal requirements are more restrictive than the University’s, the federal requirements will control.
 Travelers should consult Procurement Services staff (firstname.lastname@example.org) with questions regarding the University’s procedures or requirements.

 All out-of-state (and international) travel requires prior approval.
-Prior approval is secured in the form of a fully approved Travel Request in the Concur system.
+Prior approval is secured in the form of a Travel Request in the Concur system that has been submitted and fully approved before travel begins.
 A Travel Request accomplishes three important objectives; 1) Documents approval to travel from the traveler’s supervisor, 2) Allows the appropriate budget approval authority to ensure that adequate funds exist for the travel, and 3) Provides visibility into the trip to ensure the traveler is adequately insured AND to allow the University to render assistance, as appropriate, to the traveler while traveling.
 For travel fully funded by an entity outside of the University (e.g., a University employee serves as an officer of a professional association and related expenses are fully covered by the association), Travel Requests are still required.

 The Travel Card is the preferred method of payment for travel expenses.
 University employee travelers may be issued a Travel Card subject to the approval of the Chief Business Officer (CBO) and/or the CBO’s designee at each University.
 The Travel Card is to be used for business purposes only.
 Charges to Travel Cards are a corporate liability whereby statements for the Travel Cards come to the University and are paid by the University.